8 Dashboard Report Best Practices to Successfully Leverage Data

 Perhaps an even stronger argument for dashboard reporting is the effect it can have on internal and external relationships.

-Long-term, trustworthy relationships that result in employee loyalty and repeat business stem from being honest, unbiased, and transparent.
+As briefly mentioned above, long-term, trustworthy relationships that result in employee loyalty and repeat business stem from being honest, unbiased, and transparent.
 Transparency means being open about the reality of your situation, whether it’s good or bad.
-When you act as an open book and report on actual data, you become a credible and reliable source of information, which everyone can appreciate.
+When you act as an open book and report on actual data, you establish both credibility and reliability, especially when those reports are delivered consistently and on a regular schedule.

-Let’s say you’re responsible for your client’s 25 endpoints.
+Let’s say your MSP is responsible for your client’s 25 endpoints.
 Every week, you may share with your client a dashboard report that shows the patch status of each endpoint, which machines are set to expire soon, and how many threats you mitigated in the previous week.
-This is an excellent way to prove your value as a partner, while keeping your client looped in on their investments.
+This is an excellent way to prove your value as a partner while keeping your client looped in on their investments.

-Regardless of the metrics chosen for a dashboard report, its purpose will always lie in allowing you to refocus your priorities while strengthening the basis of your client and team relationships.
+Regardless of the metrics chosen for a dashboard report, its purpose will always lie in allowing you to focus on priorities while strengthening the basis of your client and team relationships.
 This means dashboard reporting can add value to any business—no matter your location, size, or industry.

 Understanding why to use dashboard reporting is only the first step.
-Next is determining what the right key performance indicators (KPI) are to make your dashboard a strong one.
-This will vary by department and by the overall goals of your company, but there are some consistencies across the board.
+Next, determining which KPIs are the right ones to make your dashboard a strong one.
+This will vary by department and by the overall goals of your company or your client, but there are some consistencies across the board.

-For effective dashboard reporting, think quality over quantity.
+For effective dashboard reporting, quality reigns over quantity.
 With a dashboard, you have one screen to paint your picture.
-Anyone looking at that screen should be able to quickly and easily digest the information.
-Overloading your dashboard would muddy the message you’re trying to convey and lead to confusion and a lack of clarity.
+Anyone looking at that screen should be able to quickly and easily digest the vital information.
+Overloading your dashboard with unnecessary gauges or graphs muddies the message and can lead to confusion about what’s really important.

 You really want to prioritize the right KPIs for your dashboard report.
-Choose the ones that tell your data story in the most compelling way.
-What are the KPIs that are most meaningful to your bottom line?
-What would the person receiving the report care about seeing?
+More specifically, choose the ones that tell your data story in the most compelling way.
+What are the most meaningful KPIs to your bottom line?
+What would the person receiving the report want to see?

-It’s easy to get attached to data and feel like it’s all important, especially when you’re trying to prove your value to your clients, but this really is a case when less is more!
+Business right now is data obsessed and, no doubt, data is key to so many business decisions and strategies.
+However, it’s easy to get attached to data and feel like it’s all important, especially when you’re trying to prove your value to your clients, but less is more!
+Focusing in on just a handful of essential KPIs will make your dashboard reporting more impactful.

 KPIs should align with overall company goals and serve as a north star.
-Not only does this help guide a company towards success, but it gets everyone in the organization on the same page.
+Not only does reporting on those KPIs help guide a company towards success, but it gets everyone in the organization on the same page.
 Different teams have their own goals to work towards, but everyone’s ultimate mission is to see the organization succeed, and KPIs are a clear way to unify everybody.

 In general, all businesses are looking to evaluate performance in the areas of finance, customers, sales, marketing, operations, and within their own internal teams.
 Knowing this, your dashboard reports will likely have a healthy mix of KPIs from those business segments.